What is a Charter School?

 - Free.
 They cannot charge tuition.

 A charter school operates under a charter granted by the Commissioner of Education and is independent of the local school district's board of education.
-It is managed by a board of trustees.
+It is governed by an independent board of trustees.

 The state's charter school law was passed to give parents choices for their children's education.
 The law is intended to: